 Likewise, actors may make plans that directly attach their own future actions to existing or planned actions of other actors.
 The Champaign Police Department, for instance published a Five Year Community Safety Plan (Champaign Police Department 1995).
 The first goal in the plan was to address the issue of "Total Crime" in the community; the first strategy to address that goal was, "To comprehensively address infrastructure and service needs in threatened areas," (p.
 28).
 The first action under this goal is to "Combine efforts between police and planning departments in the on-going evaluation of neighborhoods in which to begin to develop specific improvement plans," (p.
 28), and to "Integrate neighborhood needs into the multi-year strategy for infrastructure improvement included in the [Capital Improvements Program] and public works maintenance programs throughout the city" (p.
 28).
-By integrating land use and service provision within a policing and safety plan, the Police Department is relying on the actions of the planning department as a way to combine these two currently unconnected activities in order to serve their own needs.
+By integrating land use and service provision within a policing and safety plan, the Police Department illustrates the utility of being able to track the plans and decision of other actors when making a plan; the police department is relying on the actions of the planning department as a way to combine these two currently unconnected activities in order to serve their own needs.